bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 ./setup.sh
 ```

-### Can I start BitcartCC only when I'm expecting a payment?
+### Can I start Bitcart only when I'm expecting a payment?

 Theoretically it's possible, but it is not recommended.

 Due to the nature of electrum networking, it is possible.
-But if you receive a payment when BitcartCC is offline, it will only be processed when BitcartCC is back up.
+But if you receive a payment when Bitcart is offline, it will only be processed when Bitcart is back up.

-### Can I connect to the BitcartCC core daemon from my deployment stack?
+### Can I connect to the Bitcart core daemon from my deployment stack?

 Yes, it is possible.